 - Battery contactor noise at key on/off.

 - Artificial sounds for the vehicle to help minimise the disturbance from these noises and for Pedestrian Awareness.

-Infrastructure is backbone of development and below are major facilities required for Electric Vehicle specific development which are in high Demand in India.
+Infrastructure is backbone of development and below are major facilities required for Electric Vehicle development in India.

 - EMC chamber dependent – Emission and Compatibility Test

 - To understand these tests, we need to understand EMC chamber and electronic components which is beyond scope of this paper.
 But to describe in brief – every electric/electronic component radiates electromagnetic waves which impacts humans as well as nearby components if they cross certain threshold (as governed by Standards).
 This property is tested in an EMC chamber which absorbs all electromagnetic radiation by definition.
 To understand by analogy, EMC chamber is for electromagnetic radiation what anechoic chamber is for sound waves.

 - These machines are used to test Electric Vehicle battery for various parameters like- Discharge cycles, Temperature, SOC, Health, etc.